PhilBoileau/cvCovEst/paper/paper.md

 # Acknowledgments

-Philippe Boileau's contribution to this work was supported by the Fonds de recherche du Québec - Nature et technologies (B1X) by the National Institute of Environmental Health Sciences [P42ES004705] Superfund Research Program at UC Berkeley.
+Philippe Boileau's contribution to this work was supported by the Fonds de recherche du Québec - Nature et technologies (B1X) and by the National Institute of Environmental Health Sciences [P42ES004705] Superfund Research Program at UC Berkeley.